readyplayerme/rpm-unreal-avatar-creator/README.md

-# Ready Player Me Avatar Creator
+# Ready Player Me Avatar Creator DEPRECATED

+**This repository has been deprecated as it has been merged into [Ready Player Me SDK](https://github.com/readyplayerme/rpm-unreal-sdk).**

+Please note that this repository is no longer actively maintained or supported.
+We recommend that you update to Ready Player Me SDK 2.0 or later.

+For historical purposes, the code and documentation will remain available in this repository.

 ![Screenshot 2023-09-01 093029](https://github.com/readyplayerme/rpm-unreal-avatar-creator/assets/3124894/41f339cf-8254-47e6-a0f8-d1338870ee64)